 Once you have paid all the money you are required to pay under the Debt Agreement, you are released from the monies you owe.

 I am not a fan of Debt Agreements for the following reasons:

 - You are not released from the monies you owe until you have fully complied with the terms of the Debt Agreement.
 This keeps the stress and financial pressure going into the future.

-- There are no provisions in the legislation which provide a minimum amount you are to be left with from your wages – to make sure you can adequately live your day to day life.
+- There are no provisions in the legislation that provides a minimum amount you are to be left with from your wages – to make sure you can adequately live your day-to-day life.